mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Communications.MessageQueueing.md

 #### Constructor
-Initializes a new instance of the class.
+Initializes a new instance of the
-Represents a message handler for handling and sending email messages.
+ *See: T:Eliassen.Communications.MessageQueueing.EmailMessageHandler*class.

 ##### Parameters